denten-books/plain-text/1-device.md

 devices.
 By the middle of the patent, the brothers begin to refer to their invention in broad terms as a "controlling medium," capable of regulating remotely everything from typesetting machines to generic sunflower switches.
-"Indeed the detector and the interpreting relay could be made to actuate a set of sunflower switches for an indicator without including a printer at all," they conclude [@bumstead_telegraphy_1916, 12].
+"Indeed, the detector and interpreting relays could be made to actuate a set of sunflower switches for an indicator [...] without including a printer at all," they conclude [@bumstead_telegraphy_1916, 12].
 What starts out as a communication device, by the end of the patent is generalized into a universal control mechanism.